Keeping It Simple Italian

 • Fresh Basil

-How To Make Nana's Polpettone (Italian Meatloaf)
+How To Make Italian Meatloaf

 Italian meatloaf preparation steps in pictures from mixing the ingredients together, shaping the meatloaf into an oval in a pan then covering it in red sauce.